-Finally, despite all attempts to intervene in a natural way, you may feel the need to seek out medical attention and find another way.
+If, despite all attempts to intervene in a natural way, you may feel the need to seek out medical attention and find another way.
 Don’t suffer in silence!
 There are a variety of things that a doctor may decide will help.
 Some forms of birth control pills can regulate your menstrual cycle and relieve certain symptoms.

 Other hormone therapy replacements can be prescribed to you in pill form, patch, vaginal ring, gel or spray.
-There are even over-the counter natural remedies such as black cohosh that have been reported to help.
+There are even over-the-counter natural remedies such as black cohosh that have been reported to help.
 Just keep in mind that with every medication, there are potential side effects.

 You have to decide for yourself if the relief is worth the risks.
 When push comes to shove, be your own advocate.
 If you’re having hot flashes, get some cool girl pearls or sleep with the air on.

 For mood swings, be gentle to yourself and treat yourself to some daily self-care.
 Perimenopause anxiety is very challenging, so be kind to yourself.